forseti-security/terraform-google-forseti/examples/migrate_forseti/tutorial.md

 By default, Forseti deploys into us-central1.
 If you deployed Forseti in a different region, you will need to update the cloudsql_region, server_region, and client_region input variables.

-On line 62, update the <walkthrough-editor-select-regex filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" regex="us-central1">cloudsql_region</walkthrough-editor-select-regex>
+Update the <walkthrough-editor-select-regex
+  filePath="terraform-google-forseti/examples/migrate_forseti/main.tf"
+  regex="us-central1">cloudsql_region</walkthrough-editor-select-regex>
 to match the region where CloudSQL is deployed.

-On line 63, update the <walkthrough-editor-select-line filePath="terraform-google-forseti/examples/migrate_forseti/main.tf" startLine=63
+Update the <walkthrough-editor-select-line
+  filePath="terraform-google-forseti/examples/migrate_forseti/main.tf"
+  startLine=63
   endLine=63